liseda-lab/Automated-Bioportal-Annotator/README.md

 # Automated-Bioportal-Annotator
 This Python script iterates a list of terms over the Bioportal API's Annotator tool and returns a table with detailed ontology annotations.
-Each entry on the table also specifies the annotation IRI, its Ontology, and a value for how complete the annotation was in relation to the term (Complete, Component, Partial).
+Each entry on the table also specifies the annotation IRI, its Ontology, and a Completeness value for how complete the annotation was in relation to the term (Complete, Component, Partial).
 A typical result file should look like this:

 | Term        | Match           | Completeness  | Ontology | IRI|
 | ------------- |:-------------:|:-------------:|:-------:|:-------------:|